These Homemade Ferrero Rocher Chocolates are the healthier version of the popular chocolate & they are gluten free, dairy-free and refined sugar free.

-- 2 tablespoons organic maple syrup (rice malt syrup or raw/organic honey would also work)
+- 2 tablespoons maple syrup rice malt syrup or raw/organic honey would also work

 - To make the chocolate coating, melt the coconut oil in saucepan on low heat.
 Once melted, add the maple syrup (or honey), whisking until well combined.
 Then add the cacao powder, stirring well until well mixed through.

 - Preheat oven to 180 degrees celsius and line a baking tray with baking paper.

 - Once the oven has heated, place the filling and topping hazelnuts in a single layer on the baking tray and bake for about 5 minutes (if using blanched) or up to 8 minutes (if they have skins, so that the skins have darkened and are easy to remove).

 - If you roasted hazelnuts with the skins then follow this step, otherwise skip to the next step.
 Rub the hazelnuts between your hands or in a tea towel to remove as much of the skins as possible.
 Don't stress if you cant get all the skin off.

 - Place the hazelnuts (except for the 20 you are using to top the chocolates) into a high-speed blender and process until they have been processed into a smooth paste.
 Add in all of the other ingredients and process until combined and smooth.
 Refrigerate for 30 minutes.

 - To make the Ferro Rocher chocolates, spoon 1 teaspoon chocolate into each liner and place in freezer for 10 minutes to set.
 Once set, next, spoon 1 teaspoon hazelnut mixture into each and smooth with the back of a spoon.
 Cover with chocolate and place hazelnut on top.
 Freeze for 1 hour.

 - I recommend storing these in the freezer.
 Allow to thaw slightly before eating.